1871fotc/1871fotc.github.io/docs/research/charles-stuart-mein.md

 ### Headstone

 Charles Stuart Mein's headstone was demolished in the 1970's as part of the Brisbane City Council's "Beautification Scheme".
-The Federation Pavillion now covers a small part of the grave.
+The Federation Pavilion now covers a small part of the grave.

 <!--
 ![Charles Stuart Mein's headstone](../assets/charles-stuart-mein-headstone.jpg){ width="70%" }